I am excited to be attending these events in the coming months!

 School and Library Visits

 Talking to teens and preteens about writing is as much fun as writing FOR teens and preteens.
-My interactive 45 to 60 minute programs are designed to enhance your curriculum and inspire students (4th grade and up) to get writing and READING!
+My interactive, 45 to 60 minute programs are designed to enhance your curriculum and inspire students (4th grade and up) to both write and read more!
 Please contact me about your group or class and we can design something to meet your needs OR you can pick from one of my options below.

 ASSEMBLY PRESENTATIONS FOR MULTIPLE CLASSES/GRADES: